 This is the most widespread company form.
 It's shareholders are not personally responsible for the company's debts.

 One person is sufficient to set up a GmbH and to be its shareholder.
-The share capital must be at least Euro 25,000.
 A notarial agreement must be drawn up between the shareholders and the company being set up.
 The company legally comes into existence only when it is entered into the Register of Companies (Handelsregister).
 The name of the GmbH must derive either from the purpose of the enterprise or the names of the shareholders, and must contain the abbreviation "GmbH".

 Shares in a GmbH are not embodied in a certificate and cannot be quoted on the stock exchange.
 However they may be transferred through properly notarized documents.
 A GmbH must appoint at least one managing director (Geschäftsführer), who may also be a shareholder of the company.
 He is the only person entitled to represent the company.

 To form a GmbH, a minimum share capital of EUR 25,000 is required (paid on a company bank account or made of contribution in kind).
 To facilitate the formation, at the time of registration it is sufficient for half of the minimum capital, (EUR 12,500), to have been actually and verifiably contributed.
 According to the newest legislation, a so-called mini-GmbH can be formed.
 According to this form of investment, the investor does not have to pay the whole sum of EUR 25,000.00, but the mini-GmbH will have to retain a part of its profits until the minimum share capital of EUR 25,000.00 is reached.
 If the mini-GmbH only has a single shareholder, this shareholder is liable for any unpaid amount of the minimum share capital and must provide security for it.